 5. Natural Make-Up Remover

-You can use camellia oil to remove your eye make up.
-A few drops on a cotton ball is all you need.
+You can use camellia oil to remove your eye makeup.
+A few drops on a cotton ball are all you need.

 Wipe gently around the eye area to remove makeup and leave skin smooth and wrinkle-free over time.

 How to Use Camellia Oil for Skin Care